-Natalie is Associate Artist at Hull Truck and was Artistic Director of the Gate Theatre, Notting Hill from 2007-2012.
+Natalie was Artistic Director of the Gate Theatre, Notting Hill from 2007-2012.

 The JMK Award gave me a tremendous opportunity to direct two Beckett plays which I loved, and would never have been able to afford to stage otherwise: being too short, too technical, and too expensive.
 The Award is extraordinary because its unique existence fulfils every young director’s wish: to choose a play and then receive the financial support to stage it.
 It was an amazing privilege to have this wish fulfilled – Natalie Abrahami